-Choosing a write speed
+Choose a write speed

 Cloud Manager enables you to choose a write speed setting for Cloud Volumes ONTAP.
 Before you choose a write speed, you should understand the differences between the normal and high settings and risks and recommendations when using high write speed.
 Learn more about write speed.

-Choosing a volume usage profile
+Choose a volume usage profile

 ONTAP includes several storage efficiency features that can reduce the total amount of storage that you need.
 When you create a volume in Cloud Manager, you can choose a profile that enables these features or a profile that disables them.
 You should learn more about these features to help you decide which profile to use.